Saudi diplomat shot dead in Yemen, al Qaeda blamed

-SANAA Gunmen shot dead a Saudi diplomat and his Yemeni bodyguard in Yemen's capital Sanaa on Wednesday in an attack a local security source said appeared to be the work of al Qaeda.
+SANAA Unidentified gunmen shot dead a Saudi diplomat and his Yemeni bodyguard in Yemen's capital Sanaa on Wednesday in an attack a local security source said appeared to be the work of al Qaeda.

-The killing, the latest attack on security officials and politicians in the U.S.-allied state, underscores the challenges facing Yemen since an uprising that began last year toppled President Ali Abdullah Saleh.
+The killing was the latest attack on security officials and politicians in the U.S.-allied state, where Al Qaeda in the Arabian Peninsula (AQAP) and other militant groups have grown in strength since an uprising which began last year and toppled President Ali Abdullah Saleh.

-Attackers in a four-wheel drive vehicle opened fire on a car carrying Whaled al-Enizi, an aide to the Saudi military attaché, near his house in a neighbourhood of Sanaa, a Yemeni security official said.
+Attackers in a four-wheel drive vehicle opened fire on a car carrying Khaled al-Enizi, an aide to the Saudi military attache, near his house in a southern neighbourhood of Sanaa, a Yemeni security official said.
 The diplomat and his Yemeni guard died instantly.

 No one has claimed responsibility but the security official said authorities were "assuming that al Qaeda was behind it".